 In recent years, an international framework for the control of chemical substances has been created.
-In 1992, the United Nations Conference on Environment and Development adopted the Earth Summit Agenda 21,3 a global action plan for sustainable development in the 21st century.
+In 1992, the United Nations Conference on Environment and Development adopted the Earth Summit Agenda 21 a global action plan for sustainable development in the 21st century.
 In 2002, the World Summit on Sustainable Development adopted the Johannesburg Plan of Implementation containing guidelines on the management of chemical substances to minimize major adverse effects on human health and the environment by 2020.
-The International Conference on Chemicals Management in 2006 adopted the Strategic Approach to International Chemicals Management designed to implement the Johannesburg Plan.1 In 2007, the European Union implemented the Regulation on Registration, Evaluation, Authorization, and Restriction of Chemicals to achieve the World Summit on Sustainable Development goals by 2020.
+The International Conference on Chemicals Management in 2006 adopted the Strategic Approach to International Chemicals Management designed to implement the Johannesburg Plan.
+In 2007, the European Union implemented the

+Regulation on Registration, Evaluation, Authorization, and Restriction of Chemicals to achieve the World Summit on Sustainable Development goals by 2020.

-These factors led to the introduction of alternative oxygen scavengers including amine- compounds, Diethylhydroxylamine10-14, Helamine (amine base compounds)21- 24 surface-active fatty alkyl polyamines and amines of different volatility (Cyclohexylamine + aminoethanol + (Z)-N-9-octadecenylpropane-1,3-diamine), and Cyclohexylamine based corrosion inhibitors.^{8, 9, 15-20} These amine-based compounds were introduced as an alternative oxygen scavenger to hydrazine, offering the advantages of very low toxicity and the volatility of a neutralizing amine.
-Like hydrazine, amine-based compounds also promote the formation of a passive magnetite film on low carbon steel surfaces minimizing corrosion in the system.11 Amine-based water treatment has numerous beneficial properties as an oxygen scavenger in boiler feed water systems: protects by forming a thin magnetite (Fe3O4) layer; prevents lime scale or minerals on surface installations; removes old deposits without causing damage; disperses impurities, inorganic salts and oxides of iron; alkalinizes vapor networks, including the return of condensate and hot water systems; and provides effective heat transfer and energy savings.
+These factors led to the introduction of alternative oxygen scavengers including amine compounds such as diethylhydroxylamine10-14, Helamine amine-based compounds21-24 surface-active fatty alkyl polyamines, and blends of amines of different volatilities, e.g., cyclohexylamine + aminoethanol + (Z)-N-9octadecenylpropane-1,3-diamine, and cyclohexylamine-based corrosion inhibitors.8, 9, 15-20 These amine-based compounds were introduced as an alternative to oxygen scavenging-hydrazine, offering the advantages of very low toxicity and the volatility of a neutralizing amine.
+Like hydrazine, amine-based compounds also promote the formation of a passive magnetite film on low carbon steel surfaces, minimizing corrosion in the system.
+Amine-based water treatment has numerous beneficial properties when used as an oxygen scavenger in boiler feed water systems: protects by forming a thin magnetite (Fe3O4) layer; prevents lime scale or mineral deposition on surfaces installations; removes old deposits without causing damage; disperses impurities, inorganic salts and oxides of iron; alkalinizes vapor networks, including condensate return, and hot water systems; and provides effective heat transfer and energy savings.

 The operating parameters of the boiler systems (pressure, temperature) are very important in determining how much inhibitor is required to maintain an acceptable corrosion rate level (< 1.0 mpy).
-In low to moderate pressure industrial boiler systems, an initial feed water inhibitor dosage of 100-500 mg/L is recommended.23
+In low to moderate pressure industrial boiler systems, an initial feed water inhibitor dosage of 100-500 mg/L is recommended.
+However, during operation, an adjusted product feed rate is recommended until a consistent inhibitor residual of 80-120 mg/L is established in the condensate.